-- Telephone for an ambulance, or;

-- Ask the parent to take the child to the hospital at once, or;

-- Take the child yourself.
+- Telephone for an ambulance, or; - Ask the parent to take the child/young person to the hospital at once, or; - Take the child/young person yourself with a colleague.

-The child is the legal responsibility of the parent/carer and they must be involved as soon as practical, unless to do so would put the child at immediate risk of harm.
-Having taken the necessary emergency action it is important that the DSL make immediate contact with First Response.
-If it is out of office hours, the Emergency duty team will be contacted.
+The child/young person is the legal responsibility of the parent/carer, and they must be involved as soon as practical, unless to do so would put the child/young person at immediate risk of harm.
+Having taken the necessary emergency action it is important that you make immediate contact with First Response.
+If it is out of office hours, contact the Emergency duty team.